 Feral Affairs Network (FAN) is a wholly volunteer-run, 501(c)(3) nonprofit organization, and we depend entirely on donations to fund our operations.
 We take on significant expenses to provide our cats and kittens with the best possible care, including spay/neuter surgeries, vaccines, food, shelter, and other veterinary care.
 To help defray at least some of these costs, we request an adoption fee, money that acts as a donation to help support the FAN mission to reduce the suffering and unnecessary euthanasia of feral (community) cats through trap-neuter-return (TNR).

 We want you to feel confident adopting from FAN.
 As such, we provide cats and kittens with:

 - Spay / Neuter

 All their medical records will go to you at the time of adoption.
 This includes any additional vet visits they might have needed.
 If they have chronic or continuing health issues, we’ll let you know.

-Our policy to include spay/neuter surgery saves you money on the procedure (not to mention related medical costs).
+Our policy to include spay/neuter surgery saves you money on the procedure and related medical costs.

 What can I do if I need to give up my cat / rehome my cat?

 As per the FAN Adoption Contract: “I will not give him/her away to an outside party or to any shelter.
 If for any reason, I am not able to care for the above-described cat/kitten, I will return the cat/kitten to FAN.”